 When explaining namespaces in a prior section, I noted the contents of one namespace are segregated from those of others.
 While this is certainly true, these objects must still exist somewhere, and so there should be a means of finding them.
 I actually only figured this out after an error message showed me the full ID for a namespaced object, but it has proven invaluable because there was one problem I had that could really only be solved by this method, or maybe making a mess of nested modules.

 Remember back to the **NS** function and its two arguments.
 The first is **namespace** for the name of the namespace, and the second is **id** for some object.
-Normally you never need to both with this second argument, as you create a function that takes that same **id** and creates the namespaced ID for you.
+Normally you never need this second argument, as you create a function that takes that same **id** and creates the namespaced ID for you.
 This is what we do in the UI modules:

 ```{r echo = TRUE, eval = FALSE}